4n3m4i1/PG_Logic/Boards/ProgrammaGull_Sandpiper/README.md

 # ProgrammaGull Sandpiper
 The Sandpiper is a complete educational development platform based on the Lattice UP5K.
 Designed for students in introductory FPGA labs and other interested parties.
+A plethora of user I/O options are integrated, allowing a complete system that can
+be used anywhere with minimal setup.

+## Todo
+v.
+Alpha
+- Cleanup Layout
+- Assess switching PSU
+- Serialize Switch Inputs (Par -> Ser)
+- Swap GPIO header to manufacturable part
+- No ADC Version with 2x6 PMOD
+- Add encoder, maybe bring back center DPAD button?
+- Consolidate BOM (3x HCS595, discrete PNP and NPN driver for 7 seg)

+## Errata